26 March 2026

 Here's how it works:

-Theoretical studies and calculations consistently confirm that any initial steel thickness loss under these conditions is negligible—it simply doesn't compromise structural integrity.
-The internal environment remains stable and dry, eliminating the very conditions necessary for progressive corrosion.
+Theoretical studies and calculations consistently confirm that any initial steel thickness loss under these conditions is negligible—it doesn’t compromise structural integrity.
+The internal environment remains stable and dry, eliminating the conditions necessary for progressive corrosion.

 Decades of Global Evidence Speak Volumes